Circle of fifths: Baroque era

-– and in Bach's keyboard arrangement of Alessandro Marcello's Concerto for Oboe and Strings.
+as well as in Bach's keyboard arrangement of Alessandro Marcello's Concerto for Oboe and Strings.

 Nineteenth century

-Franz Schubert's Impromptu in E-flat major, D 899, contains harmonies that move in a modified circle of fifths:
+Franz Schubert's Impromptu in E♭ major, D 899, contains harmonies that move in a modified circle of fifths:

 The Intermezzo movement from Mendelssohn's String Quartet No.2 has a short segment with circle-of-fifths motion (the ii° is substituted by iv):

 Robert Schumann's "Child falling asleep" from his Kinderszenen uses the progression, changing it at the end—the piece ends on an A minor chord, instead of the expected tonic E minor.

 In Wagner's opera, Götterdämmerung, a cycle of fifths progression occurs in the music which transitions from the end of the prologue into the first scene of Act 1, set in the imposing hall of the wealthy Gibichungs.
 "Status and reputation are written all over the motifs assigned to Gunther", chief of the Gibichung clan:

 Jazz and popular music

 The enduring popularity of the circle of fifths as both a form-building device and as an expressive musical trope is evident in the number of "standard" popular songs composed during the twentieth century.
 It is also favored as a vehicle for improvisation by jazz musicians, as the circle of fifths helps songwriters understand intervals, chord-relationships and progressions.